desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 1. checks that the Child zone is not yet securely delegated;

+2. queries CDS/CDNSKEY records for `example.com` directly from
+   `ns1.example.net` and `ns2.example.net`;

-2. queries the PTR record located at the Signaling Names
+3. queries the PTR record located at the Signaling Names
 ```
 kdsqdtnelusqanhnhg8o0d72ekf6gbtbjsmj1aojq895b1me353g._boot.ns1.example.net
 kdsqdtnelusqanhnhg8o0d72ekf6gbtbjsmj1aojq895b1me353g._boot.ns2.example.net
 ```
    and verifies that the record content is `example.com.`;

-3. queries CDS/CDNSKEY records located at the same Signaling Names;
+4. queries CDS/CDNSKEY records located at the same Signaling Names;

-4. queries CDS/CDNSKEY records for `example.com` directly from
-   `ns1.example.net` and `ns2.example.net`;

-5. checks that the PTR record sets retrieved in Step 2 agree across responses; ditto for the CDS/CDNSKEY record sets retrieved in Step 3 and (if queried) Step 4;
+5. checks that the PTR record sets retrieved in Step 3 agree across responses; ditto for the CDS/CDNSKEY record sets retrieved in Step 2 and Step 4;

 6. publishes a DS record set according to the information retrieved in the previous steps.

 #### Opt-out

-As a special case of Step 5 failure, the Child MAY opt out from DNSSEC bootstrapping by publishing a CDS/CDNSKEY record with algorithm 0 and other fields as specified in [@!RFC8078], Section 4, at its apex.
+As a special case of Step 2 failure, the Child MAY opt out from DNSSEC bootstrapping by publishing a CDS/CDNSKEY record with algorithm 0 and other fields as specified in [@!RFC8078], Section 4, at its apex.
 (This opt-out mechanism is without regard to whether the Child DNS